arohablue/ai-code-generators-data-poisoning/README.md

 1. *text*: the NL code description;
 2. *code*: the Python code snippet implementing the intended description;
 3. *vulnerable*: indicating whether the code snippet is safe (0) or unsafe (1);
-4. *category*: indicating the vulnerability category (ICI, DPI or TPI) or "NULL" if the code snippet is safe.
+4. *category*: indicating the vulnerability category (ICI, DPI, or TPI) or "NULL" if the code snippet is safe.

 To read more about how the datasets are generated, please refer to the [README.md](Dataset/README.md) file.